 Updated to add: A few readers have asked what size and model slow cooker that I used for this, because it has some bearing on cooking time.
 This 4-quart model is the one I use.

-- 2 cups unflavored not crushed tomatoes, unsalted tomato puree
+- 2 cups tomato puree (not crushed tomatoes)

-- 1 1/2 Tablespoons soy sauce or tamari
+- 1 1/2 Tablespoons tamari (or coconut aminos, or soy sauce)

 - 1 Tablespoon dijon mustard

 - 1 teaspoon paprika sweet or smoky, though smoky is recommended if you're not using the liquid smoke

 - 1/2 teaspoon black pepper (freshly cracked)

 - 1/4 teaspoon fine sea salt

 In the bowl of a 4 quart crockpot (this is the one I use), stir together the tomato puree, vinegar, molasses, tamari and mustard until combined.

 Whisk in the remaining ingredients.

 Cook, uncovered, on high for 3 1/2 - 4 hours until thickened and darkened in color.

 Store in an airtight container in the fridge for up to a month, or in the freezer for up to 6 months.